Palaiochori, Tzoumerka

-Palaiochori (Παλαιοχώρι, "old village") is a mountain village in the municipality of North Tzoumerka in the Ioannina regional unit, northern Greece.
+Palaiochori (Παλαιοχώρι, "old village"), also Palaiochori Syrrako is a mountain village in the municipality of North Tzoumerka in the Ioannina regional unit, northern Greece.
 It is built on the western slope of the Athamanika mountains, at 750 m elevation.
 It is on the watershed between two small rivers that flow toward the Arachthos.
 Its population is 77 people (2021 census).
 It is 4 km south of Vathypedo, 4 km northwest of Prosilio, 4 km west of Syrrako and 19 km southeast of Ioannina.